-Coming to Evelyn’s Park in Spring 2018, is a whimsical and wonderfully interactive bronze sculpture in the heart of the Evelyn Rubenstein memorial garden, serving as a unique destination for visitors and for fans of the endearing, enduring tale of Alice in Wonderland.
+Welcome the 2018 arrival in Evelyn’s Park, a whimsical and wonderfully interactive bronze sculpture in the heart of the Evelyn Rubenstein memorial garden, serving as a unique destination for visitors and for fans of the endearing, enduring tale of Alice in Wonderland.

 In honor of the 150th anniversary of this classic novel, local artist Bridgette Mongeon—inspired by the tea party scene within Lewis Carroll’s book—sculpted a ten-foot table with eight-foot bronze characters hosting the fanciful feast.
 The table will seat six to eight additional (living!) guests, allowing families to bring a picnic and join the tea party among Alice, the March Hare, the Cheshire Cat, the Dormouse, and the Mad Hatter.
 In fact, it was the Mad Hatter’s sing-song refrain during the tea party scene that inspired the sculpture’s name: Move One Place On.